In this post, you will learn what is content SEO and how to optimize your content for search engines and users using

 A great way to do this is to find out long-tail keywords that are related to your main keyword and use those in your sub-headings.

 Start typing your main keyword in the Google search box and take note of the different suggestions.
 These are great keywords to including your subheadings and content.

-Another way to find out related keywords is to search for main keyword in Google and look for the ‘People Also Ask’ section.
+Another way to find out related keywords is to search for the main keyword in Google and look for the ‘People Also Ask’ section.

 Use LSI keywords in your content